-Salsa – We wanted another physical activity.
+Dance – We wanted another physical activity.
 YouTube.
-They are early beginners, but are still cute as they try to shake, shake, shake.
+They are early beginners but are still cute as they try to shake, shake, shake.

 Yoga – Kids hold the ABC’s of Yoga for a minute, and have also watched videos of various quality on Youtube, including Cosmic Kids.

 A place for kids to plan, choose and track their activities

 At the start of the week, the kids are in charge of creating the grid on the whiteboard in the kitchen, where they’ll write the week’s activities and daily progress.